ghostrider-05/patreon-api.ts/README.md

 <summary>Supported Patreon api: v2</summary>

 <!-- #region api-versions -->
+The default API version for this package is `2` and might change in major versions.

 > [!CAUTION]
-> This package does not include v1 of the Patreon API and starts with [API v2](https://docs.patreon.com/#apiv2-oauth)
+> This package does not include v1 of the Patreon API and starts with [API v2](https://docs.patreon.com/#apiv2-oauth).
+The sections in the Patreon documentation are prefixed by `APIv2:`.
+The Oauth flow, introduction and [sections below sorting](https://docs.patreon.com/#pagination-and-sorting) are related to all versions.

-The default API version for this package is `2` and might change in major versions.
 When the default API version is changed, old versions will still receive updates.
 You can not import this module by API version since it is unlikely that Patreon will release a new version any time soon.